 1 Compared to 2015 levels, see SWD (2020) 176 final.
 Buildings are responsible for greenhouse gas emissions before, during and after their operational lifetime.
-The 2050 vision for a decarbonised building stock should progressively take into account the whole life-cycle emissions of the buildings, not only in new construction but also in renovations.
+The 2050 vision for a decarbonised building stock should progressively take into account the whole life-cycle emissions of buildings, not only in new construction but also in renovations.

-2 COM (2019) 640 final: The European Green Deal.
+2 COM (2019) 640 final, The European Green Deal.

-3 2010/31/EU.
-For more information, see: https://ec.europa.eu/energy/topics/energy-efficiency/energy-efficientbuildings/energy-performance-buildings-directive_en
+3 All references to the EPBD are meant to refer to the EPBD 2010/31/EU as amended by Directive 2018/844.
+For more information, see: https://ec.europa.eu/energy/topics/energy-efficiency/energy-efficient-buildings/energy-performance-buildings-directive_en.

-4 With a view to share best practices among Member States and inspire those that had not yet submitted their strategy, the Commission developed a first Staff Working Document (SWD) analysing the national LTRS submitted by 15 November 2020, namely for 13 Member States (SWD(2021) 69 final).
-The present Staff Working Document complement and deepen this preliminary analysis, taking into account the 26 LTRS submitted by 1st October 2021, while keeping the same structure.
+4 With a view to sharing good practices among Member States and inspiring those that had not yet submitted their strategy, the Commission developed a first staff working document (SWD) analysing the national LTRS submitted by 15 November 2020, namely for 13 Member States (SWD(2021) 69 final).
+The Commission updated the staff working document by supplementing and deepening the preliminary assessment, and analysed the 26 long-term renovation strategies submitted by 1 October 2021, while keeping the same structure (SWD(2021) 365 final/2).

-support, promotion of advisory tools such as one-stop-shops, tackling energy poverty and better information5.
+In general, in most long-term renovation strategies submitted by Member States, there is broad support and concrete policy measures for easier access to financing, technical support, promotion of advisory tools such as one-stop shops, tackling energy poverty and better information5.